 Remedies for period pain

-When experiencing period pain, there are things you can do to help remedy the pain or make it less severe.
+There are things you can do to help remedy the pain or make it less severe.
 Some of these things include:

 - Warm water bottle on the stomach